-The PrivateSend is an enhanced and extended version of ConJoin.
-In addition to the main concept of ConJoin, we employ a series of improvements, such as decentralization, strong anonymity using a chaining approach, denominations and passive mixing.
+The PrivateSend is an enhanced and extended version of CoinJoin.
+In addition to the main concept of CoinJoin, we employ a series of improvements, such as decentralization, strong anonymity using a chaining approach, denominations and passive mixing.
 The biggest challenge in improving the privacy and fungibility of a cryptocurrency is doing it in a way that doesn’t obscure the entire blockchain.

 The Bitcoin protocol is designed to work without the participation of reliable counter-parties and, in their absence, is essential that the audit resources remain readily accessible to users through the public blockchain.